 Tour Chicago’s Plymouth Rock

-FRIENDS OF THE CHICAGO PORTAGE INTERPRETIVE TOURS ARE RETURNING IN 2021 WITH COVID-19 SAFETY PRECAUTIONS.
+FRIENDS OF THE CHICAGO PORTAGE INTERPRETIVE TOURS ARE CONTINUING IN 2023.

-Friends of the Chicago Portage will resume conducting monthly free public tours of the Chicago Portage National Historic Site in 2021.
-The 2021 tour season will begin on Saturday, April 3rd, and continues on the 1st Saturday of each month until the last tour on Saturday, November 6, 2021.
+Friends of the Chicago Portage will continue conducting monthly free public tours of the Chicago Portage National Historic Site in 2023.
+The 2023 tour season will begin on Saturday, May 6th, and continues on the 1st Saturday of each month until the last tour on Saturday, November 4, 2023.
 All tours begin at 10am in Portage Woods Forest Preserve (4800 S. Harlem Av.) front of the statue of Joliet, Marquette and their Native American guide.
-Social distancing and face coverings are required during the tour for people who have not been vaccinated against COVID-19.

-A small unremarkable ditch on the west side of Harlem just north of the Stevenson Expressway is protected by National Historic Site status in Portage Woods.
+A small unremarkable ditch on the west side of Harlem just north of the Stevenson (I55) Expressway is protected by National Historic Site status in Portage Woods.
 The short and shallow ditch is the reason a great city grew near it, and is a key link in Chicago's largely unknown birth story.
 Once a month in the warm seasons, experienced Friends of the Chicago Portage tour guides lead visitors back through time to discover how the portage was formed, how it was used, how Chicago began and why it's become the capitol of the Midwest.

 Friends founder and veteran tour guide Gary Mechanic